abinit/abinit/doc/tutorial/eph4zpr.md

-The results seem reasonable: the acoustic modes go to zero linearly for $\qq \rightarrow 0$ as we are dealing with a 3D system, no instability is present and the band dispersion shows the LO-TO splitting typical of polar materials.
+The results seem reasonable: the acoustic modes go to zero linearly for $\qq \rightarrow 0$ as we are dealing with a 3D system, no instability is present and the phonon dispersion shows the LO-TO splitting typical of polar materials.

-Note, however, that the acoustic sum-rule is automatically enforced by the code so it is always a good idea to compare the phonon dispersion with/without [[asr]] as this is an indirect indicator of the convergence/reliability of our calculations.
+Note, however, that the acoustic sum-rule is automatically enforced by the code so it is always a good idea to compare the results with/without [[asr]] as this is an indirect indicator of the convergence/reliability of our calculations.
 We can automate the process with the *ddb_asr* command of |abiview|: